Retreat Talks AvailAble in Retreat Library

 How does this work?

-There is a clear interaction between our body's background awareness and the focus of attention.
-Firstly, all akusala (unwholesome or unskillful) qualities require the focusing of attention.
+There is a clear interaction between our body's peripheral awareness and the focus of attention.
+Firstly, all akusala (unwholesome or unskilful) qualities require the focusing of attention.
 This is how the mind feeds the hindrances with energy, practising them.
-On the other hand, all kusala (wholesome/skilful) qualities require an open background awareness of the body to withdraw energy from the intellectual mind and to allow the heart to open with heartfelt qualities.
+On the other hand, all kusala (wholesome/skilful) qualities require an open peripheral awareness of the body to withdraw energy from the intellectual mind and to allow the heart to open with heartfelt qualities.

 I intuitively understand that awareness has different "layers"; it can be defined through the "types of objects" to which we apply awareness (Kaya, Vedana, Citta) or through the qualities of awareness itself (if this is the correct way of speaking).
 I experience awareness as being the light that illuminates the presence of experience.
 The experience does not define the light; light illuminates without judgment or bias.
 Awareness has qualities that affect the way experiences are illuminated, such as clarity and focus.